PACS: What It Is and How It Works Together With Radiology Information Systems (RIS)

 The Four Basic Components of PACS

-The system consist of four basic components, which include:
+The system consists of four basic components, which include:

-- Imaging modalities—This is the image system for doing the actual scanning of a patient in producing a medical image.
+- Imaging modalities—This is the imaging system for doing the actual scanning of a patient in producing a medical image.

 - Secure network to the database for the image to be uploaded and transferred